hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 ---

-## Option 5: Export Datagroup/URL Category to CSV
+## Option 5: Export Datagroup or URL Category to CSV

 Export contents to a CSV file for backup or transfer.